Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "Not met the right lass, not felt it was the right time…" Murray shrugged.
 "But, things change."

-"Well...I dunno.
+"Well...
+I dunno.
 You know what I was like.
 I was, uh…"

 "Fucked around like a bull on hormone therapy?"

 "Heh.
 Yeah.
 But being honest, I think I could have made it work with a lot of nice women I met, y’know?
-Marty was just...the one."
+Marty was just... the one."

 "Aye, you’re a soppy romantic fucker."
 Murray chuckled.
 "But I’m glad for you."